 Cuba is so much more than all inclusive resorts on white sandy beaches.
 It’s a wonderful contrast of old and new, creating a unique culture and experience you won’t find anywhere else.

 Havana is Cuba’s biggest city.
-There’s always something going on and it’s safe for solo female travellers who are backpacking the Caribbean.
-Plan to spend a few days here experiencing the local Cuban life before moving onto other parts of the island if you are backing Cuba solo.
+There’s always something going on and it’s safe for solo female travellers.
+Plan to spend a few days here experiencing the local Cuban life before moving onto other parts of the island.

 Hostels aren’t very popular in Cuba and hotels are very expensive.
 Instead, stay at a casas particulares (a guest room in the home of a local family).

-From exploring Old Havana on foot, to a driving around in a classic car, to a night out at Tropicana (such a fun, high energy show!), you can’t go wrong spending time in Havana for your first time travelling solo.
-It’s a fantastic city!
+From exploring Old Havana on foot, to a driving around in a classic car, to a night out at Tropicana (such a fun, high energy show!), you can’t go wrong spending time in Havana, it’s a fantastic city!

-This comprehensive guide on backpacking Cuba is a great resource for planning for your first solo trip to Cuba.
+This comprehensive guide on backpacking Cuba is a great resource for planning for a trip to Cuba.

 6. Santiago, Chile